 (B) Each specific license revoked by the director expires at the end of the day on the date of the director's final determination to revoke the license, or on the expiration date stated in the determination, or as otherwise provided by director order.

-(C) Each specific license shall continue in effect and shall be renewed during the decommissioning period until the director notifies the licensee in writing after decommissioning that the license is terminated.
-During this time, the licensee shall:
+(C) Each specific license will continue in effect and will be renewed during the decommissioning period until the director notifies the licensee in writing after decommissioning that the license is terminated.
+During this time, the licensee will:

 (1) Limit actions involving TENORM to those related to decommissioning; and